G Major

 Read: Here's everything you need to know about chord inversions.

-The lowest note of G major's 2nd inversion is D. To play the inversion with the right hand, use the following fingers:
+The lowest note of G major's second inversion is D. To play the inversion with your right hand, use the following fingers:

 B - Fifth finger (5)